Life As a Desktop Publisher

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-There were about 14,600 jobs for Desktop Publisher in 2016 (in the United States).
+In the United States, there were 14,600 jobs for Desktop Publisher in 2016.
 There is little to no growth in job opportunities for Desktop Publisher.
-The BLS estimates 1,200 yearly job openings in this field.
+There will be an estimated 1,200 positions for Desktop Publisher per year.

 The states with the most job growth for Desktop Publisher are Washington, Maryland, and Alaska.
 Watch out if you plan on working in Missouri, Kansas, or Kentucky.
 These states have the worst job growth for this type of profession.